BioinfoIPBLN/reanalyzerGSE/README.md

 	        -ri | -reference_genome_index # If the reference genome to be used already has an index that would like to reuse, please provide full pathway here (by default the provided genome is indexed)
 	        -a | -annotation # Reference annotation to be used (.gtf file, absolute pathway).
 If hisat2 is used, a gff file (make sure format is '.gff' and not '.gff3') is accepted (some QC steps like 'qualimap rnaseqqc' may be skipped though).
 You can provide a comma-separated list of the pathways to different annotation, and multiple/independent quantification/outputs from the same alignments will be generated.
 	        -t | -transcripts # Reference transcripts to be used (.fasta cDNA file, absolute pathway, only used if '-s' argument not provided so salmon prediction of strandness is required)
-	        -Dk | -kraken2_databases # Folder (absolute pathway) containing the database that should be used by Kraken2 (any input here, e.g. 'standard_eupathdb_48_kraken2_db', would activate the kraken2-based decontamination step)
+	        -Dk | -kraken2_databases # Comma-separated list of Kraken2 database folders (e.g. '/path/to/core_nt,/path/to/gtdb').
+Any input here activates the kraken2-based decontamination step.
+All DB+confidence combinations will be run
+	        -Kc | -kraken2_confidence # Comma-separated confidence scores for Kraken2 classification (default '0', e.g. '0,0.20,0.50').
+Each score is run for each database
 	        -Ds | -sortmerna_databases # The database (absolute pathway) that should be used by SortMeRNA (any input here, e.g. '/path/to/rRNA_databases/smr_v4.3_sensitive_db.fasta', would activate the sortmerna-based rRNA removal step)
 	        -Df | -databases_function # Manually provide a comma separated list of databases to be used in automatic functional enrichment analyses of DEGs (check out the R package autoGO::choose_database(), but the most popular GO terms are used by default)